contactlab/api-standards/rest-api-standards-conventions.md

  * Store and return time values in UTC
  * In JSON documents represent timestamps with ISO 8601/RFC 3339 standards

+### Correlation ID

+Please, make your API propagate or generate the header **X-Tracing-ID** in down-stream requests.
+It contains a unique value (typically a UID) that can be used to track and troubleshoot issues in the call chains.

+The following apps already support it:
+  * OAuth Server
+  * Configuration Service
+  * Ruby Engine

 ### Hypermedia